Jhonathan-Pizarra/Jhonathan-Pizarra/README.md

 - 🔭 I’m currently working on: My tesis project
 - ❤️ My favorite language: Java
-- 🌱 I’m currently learning GraphQL, NextJS, Ethical hacking, R
+- 🌱 I’m currently learning: GraphQL, NextJS, Ethical hacking, R
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 👨‍💻 All of my projects are available at: [my portfolio](https://jhonathan-pizarra.github.io/portfolio/)
 - 📄 Know about my experiences: [resume](https://jhonathanpizarra.blogspot.com/)
 - 💬 Ask me about: anything, I am happy to help
+- 🎯 I'm intrested in: Software development, QA testing, Cybersecurity
 - ⚡ Fun fact: *I used to be a werewoolf… But I’m much better noooooooooooow ! 😂*

 <details>